 October 22, 2020

-French toast is another one of my lazy weekend brunch favorites.
+French toast is another one of my Sunday morning brunch favorites.
 It's pancakes' quicker and easier cousin.
 But both are equally delicious!
+It's also a traditional Christmas morning breakfast in the United States.

 Another key to this recipe is selecting the right bread.
-I recommend using a soft loaf such as French bread, Italian bread, vegan brioche, or vegan challah.
+I recommend using a soft loaf such as French bread, Italian bread, vegan brioche bread, or vegan challah.
 (Brioche or challah would be my first choice, but it can be hard to find vegan versions of those!)
-If you can, use bread that's a day or two old.
-One-inch-thick slices are ideal for French toast, so I always buy the bread unsliced and slice it myself at home.
+If you can, use stale bread that's a day or two old (But it's delicious with fresh bread, too).
+One-inch-thick slices are ideal for traditional French toast, so I always buy the bread unsliced and slice it myself at home.
 If you buy pre-sliced bread, it may fall apart when you soak it.

 Serve your French toast with fresh fruit, maple syrup, cashew cheese, vegan Nutella, or anything else your heart desires.
 It's the weekend, so rules don't apply.
 (Even if it's not the actual weekend, I believe "weekend" is just a state of mind, and you can't tell me otherwise!)